malteal/ATLASOpenData/README.md

 # TODOs
 1. write smk so `run/extract_variables_and_dump.py` handle a single file
 2. afterwards write a merge scripts that merge all h5 files from `run/extract_variables_and_dump.py`

+3. Add scalar variables to h5
+4. Add weighting scheme for MC